 Others can pick up and check out books for you.
 To use a self-service checkout they need your pin code and either your personal ID-number or your campus/library card number .
 To check out books in the staffed information desks, they need to bring both your ID and their own.

 The public is welcome to visit Blåsenhus Library, Dag Hammarskjöld Law Library and Carolina Rediviva.
 If you need books from our other libraries you can pick them up at Carolina Rediviva (Note that this does not a apply for course books).
 Choose "Carolina Rediviva" as pick-up location when requesting books.

 • Log in to My loans, it may be possible to renew your loans.
 If there is a queue to borrow a book it is not possible to renew.

 • Someone else can return the books for you.
-You can return books at any library within Uppsala university, regardless of where you checked them out as long as you have a campus card.
+You can return books at any library within Uppsala university, regardless of where you checked them out as long as you have access to that library.

-• If you don't have a campus card, you can return the books at Carolina Rediviva or Dag Hammarskjöld Law Library.
+• If you don't have a campus card, you can return the books at Carolina Rediviva, Blåsenhus Library or Dag Hammarskjöld Law Library.

 • You can send your books by mail, please use padded envelopes.
 Addresses can be found under "Contact us" on Opening hours and contact.

 • If it is impossible for you to renew or return your loans, please contact Ask the Library

 It is still possible to order interlibrary loans (though, at the moment, only from Swedish libraries and a few libraries abroad).
 However, a lot of libraries have temporarily shut down their interlibrary loan service.
 Therefore, access to material might be limited.